Q&A with Texas-based Hamilton Loomis - acclaimed guitarist has blues, rock and soul music running through in his veins

 What touched (emotionally) you from the Christmas' spirit and songs?
 How does the Seasons affect your mood and inspiration?

 I love that Christmas is all about togetherness, family, giving, etc. I feel like Christmas (in general) gives the world a much-needed jolt of positivity.
 Regarding the seasons, that's a tough one, because here in South Texas where I live, we have basically one season: HOT.
-I mean, it occasionally gets cold in Winter, but not for long...it was 78 degrees last Christmas, and I remember 3 or 4 years ago it was 80 degrees!
+I mean, it occasionally gets cold in Winter, but not for long...it was 78 degrees this Christmas, and I remember some years ago it was 80 degrees!
 In fact, this very situation inspired me to write one of my Christmas songs, "Another South Texas Christmas" which is totally tongue-in-cheek, but a really fun song to perform live.

 "I think I miss the original authenticity, to be honest...the Blues pioneers and Blues masters sang about their lives, and about their truth, which was so pure.
 I knew early on that even though I had a deep reverence for Blues, and was educated by some notable Blues masters, I didn't live the life they did, nor could I ever sing about the topics they sang about."
 (Hamilton Loomis / Photo by Flo Cat)